 THE CREATIVE PAIN

-I have at least hit the end of the road a couple of times.
-I have watched a ton of YouTube tutorials, and still not know what to do next with my photography to bring it “to the next level”.
-Tried a bunch of different things, they all seem wrong, and it seems like that’s as far as my talent can go as a serious hobbyist.
+I have at least hit the wall for a couple of times.
+I have watched a ton of YouTube tutorials, and still not know how to bring my photography to “the next level”.
+Tried a bunch of different things, and everything just seem to go wrong.

 1) DON’T BEAT YOURSELF UP (TOO MUCH)